 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Music, Memory and Society.
 Adorno and Eisler argue that: “As a matter of principle, priority goes to the truly novel musical resources.
-However, motion-picture music can also summon other musical resources of the most varied nature, on the condition that it reaches the … Continue reading Distant Voices, Still Lives (Part 3) – Music, Memory and Society.
+However, motion-picture music can also summon other musical resources of the most varied nature, on the condition that it reaches the most advanced contemporary modes of composing, which are characterized by … Continue reading Distant Voices, Still Lives (Part 3) – Music, Memory and Society.

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Working Class Pasts – Nostalgia and Past Hardship Through Sound and Music.
 “Since the 1970s especially, the tendency has grown for directors to indulge their own musical tastes in scoring a film” (Gorbman, 2006, p.17).
 Distant Voices, Still Lives (1988) – Differences in Time.
-Terence Davies’ autobiographical … Continue reading Distant Voices, Still Lives – Nostalgia and Hardship Through Sound & Music (Part 1).
+Terence Davies’ autobiographical second feature is the last film to be examined.
+Unlike … Continue reading Distant Voices, Still Lives – Nostalgia and Hardship Through Sound & Music (Part 1).

 Propaganda, Metaphor And Nostalgia: Sound And Music In Cinema About The British Working Class.
 Introduction – Class and the Arts “The collective function of music has become transformed into the function of ensnaring the customer.”
 (Adorno, 1947, p.61).
 Class is an ever pervasive issue in British society.
-While manifesting into many forms around the world, … Continue reading Sound And Music In Cinema About The British Working Class (Part 1).
+While manifesting into many forms around the world, the British flavour of delineation appears to draw the most … Continue reading Sound And Music In Cinema About The British Working Class (Part 1).